How to get the best out of a recruitment agency

 If you have other offers in the background, don’t be shy to make them known!
 You would be surprised about the benefits of talking about your other interview or offers as this information is imperative to ensuring from our side that we can move things along faster with the client’s process and ensure you get an offer on the table in time.

-The most successful placements I have ever made have been with candidates that are transparent about their situation.
+The most successful placements have been made for candidates that are transparent about their situation.
 The more information the better, the more I have to work with the more I can do for you.

 See our website for all of the jobs here at IC Resources, you can set up alerts or just call in to speak to the relevant consultant.